abdellahak/50projects50days-Day10/README.md

 ## Day 10 — Dad Jokes :

-the ninth project of 50 projects in 50 days challenge
+the tenth project of 50 projects in 50 days challenge

 # Live Demo : <a href="https://abdellahak.github.io/50projects50days-Day10/">Visit link</a>